zvx1s/published-audits/README.md

 ---

-## Disclaimer
+## Next Steps

-These audits are for **educational purposes only** and are not professional security guarantees.
+This repo will be continuously updated with new audits as I work through different protocols and challenges.
+Stay tuned for more reports and deeper explorations into Solidity security.